agilenowdev/openapi-dev/Agile.Now.Runtime/csharp/docs/UsersApi.md

 <a id="patchuserlocations"></a>
 # **PatchUserLocations**
-> Location PatchUserLocations (string id, LocationsData locationsData, string name = null, string deleteNotExists = null)
+> Locations PatchUserLocations (string id, LocationsData locationsData, string name = null, string deleteNotExists = null)

 Use the `LocationsData` object resource to insert or update (Upsert) a list of `LocationData` using `Id, UserId.Email, UserId.Username` field(s) value.